ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 #### 2.4.3.1 Get Slots Availability [**[↑]**](#table-of-contents)
 The user opts to view the available slots for a selected registration center.
 1. The system displays 7 calendar days (configurable) for the Individual to select a slot in the chosen center
-1. Calendar day\s which are  Holidays for the selected Registration Center are Greyed out or not shown to the user
+1. Calendar day\s which are  Holidays or non-working days for the selected Registration Center are greyed out or not shown to the user
 1. For a Selected Registration Center 8 hours (configurable) are considered as working hours
 1. An Individual can view time slots of 15 minutes (configurable) each for the selected calendar day and view Available slots for every time slot shown in the selected calendar day
 1. The system auto-suggest the closest available timeslot(s) to the chosen applicant(s) and assigns it